Kingsford-Group/biblint/README.md

 - BibTeX supports using () to delimit entries and strings, e.g., `@string(foo =
   "bar")` or `@article(title = "hi there")`.
 We only support {} in this case.
-  (this might change -- but since so few bib files use () in this case, it's low priority)
+  (this might change -- but since so few bib files use (), it's low priority)

 ## Known Bugs / Issues